 Throughout their studies, students consider possible topics and gather relevant information and data so that early in their final semester they can complete their research and finalize their thesis.
 Students begin the thesis process by taking two core courses, Government and Politics in the United States and Research and Thesis I, which introduce the basic tenets of government and politics and the methodology of social inquiry.
 Students continue through the program preparing for their master’s thesis and completing their electives.
 Research and Thesis III is the twelfth and final course in the curriculum.

-There are three concentrations offered in the MA in Government program: The concentration in Legal Studies focuses on the intersection of law and politics, as well as law enforcement issues.
+There are three concentrations offered in the MA in Government program: The concentration in Democracy Studies and Governance focuses on the intersection of law and politics, as well as law enforcement issues.
 The concentration in Political Communication provides students with the opportunity to study with practitioners in the field: reporters, political operatives, journalists, and campaign and news and media professionals.
 The concentration in Security Studies covers the fundamentals of administering and preserving American security.

 - Three core courses: